-A decade later we are still at war with terrorists – foreign and home grown – who want to strike at our Democracy.
-We have dodged many bullets over the years.
-Queens has appeared in the headlines of many terrorist-related stories.
+Eleven years later we are still at war with terrorists – foreign and home grown – who want to strike at our Democracy.

 Over years we have learned to be patient in lines at the airports.
 We have learned to watch and report the odd, the abandoned package, the out of place car or truck.

 We must remember those who died; those who cleaned up the site and those who are rebuilding Ground Zero.
 We must take care of those who have become sick after working at the site too.

 We are a cautious, vigilant nation, and we – and the heroes of September 11 – are still at war.